 Organic search is an extremely effective marketing tool.
 Google alone receives over 4.5 billion queries per day!
 So, how can you divert part of that traffic to your own website?

-You must optimize your online content for organic keywords to drive visitors from organic search.
+You must optimize your online content for organic keywords to drive visitors from organic searches.
 These are the terms users use to search for information and solutions to their problems on Google.

 Despite Google tweaking its algorithms, on-page keyword optimization is one of the most important factors in Google’s ranking algorithms.
 If the keyword that people are looking for isn’t mentioned anywhere in your web copy, you’re unlikely to rank for it.